 This is useful if you are sending email quotes to your prospects, connecting with new influencers, responding to client or reader enquires, etc.

 Don’t be afraid to use call-to-actions either.
-Actually, ask people to follow you on Facebook.
+Actually, ask people to follow you on Facebook otherwise they may forget to.

 #8.
 Occasionally share your Facebook page content on your personal profile